Village: Ukraine

 The khutir (хутір) and stanytsia (станиця) are not part of the administrative division any longer, primarily due to collectivization.
 Khutirs were very small rural localities consisting of just few housing units and were sort of individual farms.
 They became really popular during the Stolypin reform in the early 20th century.
 During the collectivization, however, residents of such settlements were usually declared to be kulaks and had all their property confiscated and distributed to others (nationalized) without any compensation.
 The stanitsa likewise has not survived as an administrative term.
 The stanitsa was a type of a collective community that could include one or more settlements such as villages, khutirs, and others.
 Today, stanitsa-type formations have only survived in Kuban (Russian Federation) where Ukrainians were resettled during the time of the Russian Empire.

+Ashkenazi Jewish culture

+A shtetl (plural shtetlekh) was a small market town or village with a majority Jewish population in central and eastern Europe.
+The word shtetl is Yiddish, derived from the word shtot (town) with the suffix -l, a diminutive.
+Shtetlekh first began to appear in the 13th century, and were characteristic aspects of Jewish life in central and Eastern Europe until the 1940s.
+The shtetl occupies an important place in Jewish collective memory (particularly the history of Ashkenazi Jews) and has been depicted extensively in literature, visual art, theatre, and film, including such examples as the writing of Mendele Mocher Sforim, Isaac Bashevis Singer, and Sholem Aleichem.
+Sholem Aleichem's Tevye the Dairyman stories, set in the fictional shtetl of Anatevka, were eventually adapted into the Fiddler on the Roof stage play (which itself was later adapted for film).

+During the Holocaust, most shtetlekh were depopulated of their Jewish communities through mass deportations or liquidations.
+Many are memorialized in yizkor books, written testimonies that describe the histories of Jewish communities destroyed during the Holocaust.

 Western and Southern Europe

 France

 The Insee classifies French communes into four groups according to population density: